dinomatic/docs.dinomatic.com/source/docs/akurai/customizations.md

 You can also customize the layout of the blog page, by choosing to display it in a 2 column grid.

+`💁 since version 2.2.2` you can change the posts navigation type on archive pages: previous/next links or page numbers.

 ![customizer-posts-options](/assets/images/akurai/customizer/posts-options.png)

 ### Shortcode Options